Charles A. Storke: American Civil War

 Charles Albert Storke was a soldier in the Union Army.
 He survived "the terrible slaughter of Cold Harbor, where, out of four companies, sixty-nine percent were killed, and the rest captured.
 The prisoners were sent to Libby, Andersonville, Savannah, and other prisons ...."
 Storke was discharged on May 26, 1865.
 He graduated from Cornell University in 1870.

-His early career
+Early career

 Teaching

-After teaching for two years in Brooklyn, Storke moved to Santa Barbara, California, as a teacher on the bequest of T. Wallace More, a cattleman who had made his fortune during the California Gold Rush selling food to gold miners.
+After teaching for two years in Brooklyn, Storke moved to Santa Barbara, California, as a teacher on the bequest of T. Wallace More, a cattleman who had made his fortune during the California Gold Rush selling food to gold miners and who owned Rancho Sespe.
 Storke taught mathematics and Latin to local children, including More's daughter, Mattie.
 Impressed with fourteen-year-old Mattie's good looks and her family's wealth, Storke proposed to her, and the two were married September 10, 1873.

 Storke lost interest in teaching once he realized he would never make much money in the occupation.